-Rainforest, open forest, coastal scrub, mangroves.
+Their habitat is the rainforest, open forest, coastal scrub, mangroves.
 Cape York, Qld, to Taree, NSW.
 New guinea, south east Asia.

-Swift, manoeuvrable, in, around and under forest canopy.
+Their flight pattern is swift, manoeuvrable, in, around and under forest canopy.
 Often flies along tracks and roads through rainforest.

-Forms large colonies in Summer when young are born.
+They form large colonies in Summer when young are born.
 Roosts in dense clusters, particularly in Winter; can be inactive for several days.
 Throughout the day, they sit in a meditative state, at night they fly to find food.

 This species of micro bat can eat up to half of their body weight in insects, including flies, ants, moths and wasps.
 They will fly within a 40 km radius(or thereabouts) to find this food, usually travelling about 200 km within that radius.